 That's based on just one device being connected; people who need to connect more than one computer or device will find that affects the speed they can get as well, and may benefit from the boost offered by fibre broadband.

 Just how much bigger a boost we need depends on how many devices we have, and what we're using them for.
 Lighter users who tend only to check email and do the odd bit of browsing won't need such high speeds, while people who like data heavy services like Skype and Netflix are more likely to benefit from the faster broadband deals available.

 Why can't I get provider X?

-There are more than 5,000 exchanges across the country, but not all ISPs have equipment in all of those exchanges.
+There are more than 5,000 exchanges across the country, but not all broadband providers have equipment in all of those exchanges.
 People in towns and cities should have the most choice of provider, and access to some of the cheapest deals, because they're in the most competitive areas; the more rural we are the less choice we're likely to have.

 Do I really need a phone line?

 If a cable network is available, bear in mind that while going without a home phone is possible, it doesn't always provide the kind of saving we might expect.
-Some of the best broadband deals from cable and "pure fibre" ISPs are to be found by taking the home phone service as well.
+Some of the best broadband deals from cable and "pure fibre" providers are to be found by taking the home phone service as well.

 Go back up to the broadband deals